AfaGaming/web-development-bootcamp/Section 28/README.md

 # Section 28 - Putting Everything Together

 **About:** In this section, I further developed the To Do Web App from Section 22.
 I added a MongoDB Database to it in order to persist data.
+Along with the generic "Today" To Do List, this app allows you to create custom ToDo Lists by using Express Route Parameters.
+In order to make a custom list, all you have to do is type "/customListName" after the url.
+This customListName can be anything you like. e.g. Work or School.
 ## Lesson Learned
 - Rendering Database Items in the ToDoList App
 - Adding New Items to the ToDoList Database